designsystemau/gold-design-system-site/content/about/governance.md

 #### Mandate

-The Australian Government Design System (design system) is not mandatory for Australian Government agencies.
+GOLD Design System, previously known as Australian Government Design System, is not mandatory for Australian Government agencies.

 However, we believe that it is the simplest, fastest and clearest way for agencies undergoing a service redesign to meet several criteria from the mandatory [Digital Service Standard](https://www.designsystemau.org/standard):